astronova002/IISC-CINT-LAB/replit.md

 ### Key Design Decisions

-1. **Horizontal Scrolling Interface**: Implements a unique horizontal scrolling design for desktop with fallback to vertical scrolling on mobile devices
-2. **Academic Color Scheme**: Custom CSS variables for academic brown, forest green, and sandy brown colors
-3. **Accessibility First**: Proper ARIA labels, semantic HTML, and screen reader support
+1. **Navigation-Based Layout**: Completely redesigned from horizontal scrolling to compact navigation-based interface
+2. **Real-Time Data Integration**: Live updates for research metrics, citations, and news
+3. **Official IISc Branding**: Integrated official IISc logos and Department of Aerospace Engineering branding
+4. **Compact Sections**: Each section is self-contained with minimal scrolling required
+5. **Authentic Data Only**: All information sourced from official IISc profiles and research publications
-4. **Responsive Design**: Mobile-first approach with breakpoints for tablet and desktop
+6. **Responsive Design**: Mobile-first approach optimized for all device types
-5. **Component-Based Architecture**: Modular React components for each section (Hero, About, Lab, Team, Publications, News)
+7. **Component-Based Architecture**: Modular React components for each section with dedicated hooks for real-time data

 ## Key Components